ttlew/conversation/dialog-build.md

     <tr>
       <td>Confirmation</td>
       <td>#yes</td>
-      <td>$order-confirmed</td>
+      <td>$confirmation</td>
       <td>"I'm going to order you a `$size` pizza for delivery at `$time`.
 Should I go ahead?"</td>
       <td>"Your pizza is on its way!"</td>
       <td>see below</td>
     </tr>
     </table>

-    **Tip**: Because users might include affirmative statements at other times during the dialog, use the `slot_in_focus` property to make it clear in the slot condition that you are looking for a Yes response to the prompt for this slot only, not in response to any other slot in the dialog node.
+    Because users might include affirmative statements at other times during the dialog (*Oh yes, we want the pizza delivered at 5pm*), use the `slot_in_focus` property to make it clear in the slot condition that you are looking for a Yes response to the prompt for this slot only.

     ```json
     #yes && slot_in_focus
     ```
+    The `slot_in_focus` property always evaluates to a Boolean (true or false) value.
+Only include it in a condition for which you want a boolean result.
+Do not use it in slot conditions that checks for an entity type and then save the entity value, for example.
+    {: tip}
     In the **Not Found** prompt, ask for the information all over again and reset the context variables that you saved earlier.

     ```json